 The severe stage involves hardened tissues (fibrosis), increased skin flaps and fat deposits, and changes in pigmentation.

-Catching lymphedema before symptoms start to show is an excellent way to prevent later stages.
+Identifying lymphedema risk before symptoms start to show is an excellent way to prevent later stages.
 Before starting cancer treatments, consulting with a lymphedema therapist can help you know if you are at risk and what to expect.
-After cancer treatments, following up with a lymphedema therapist will help you know if you have damaged lymph nodes and lymphedema symptoms.
+After cancer treatments, following up with a lymphedema therapist will help you learn how to reduce your risk of development, signs and symptoms to look for and what you can do to mitigate the effects should you develop the onset of this condition.

 Common Lymphedema Symptoms